 - Active and Engaged Students, Faculty, Magna All Access, On-Demand Seminars

 - Gain insights into what keeps students from participating in a discussion—and how to overcome those barriers.
 Explore strategies you can use to better structure each discussion for increased student involvement.

 - Select options

-- 20-Minute Mentors, Course Delivery and Instruction, Faculty, Magna All Access, Mentor Commons, Student Engagement, Teaching Strategies
+- 20-Minute Mentors, Active and Engaged Students, Course Delivery and Instruction, Faculty, Magna All Access

 - Focused, energizing classroom discussions that involve everyone are what higher education instructors dream of.
 Too bad they don't just happen.
 But you can learn the careful planning and structuring it takes to make them happen.
 We show you how to structure and plan classroom discussions to maximize student engagement, student participation, and learning.